Raja Casablanca lift Caf Super Cup in Qatar | Goal.com

 Raja Casablanca lift Caf Super Cup after beating Esperance in Qatar

-Last season's Caf Confederation Cup winners Raja Casablanca beat Tunisian club Esperance 2-1 at the Thani Bin Jassim Stadium in Qatar on Friday night.
+Last season's Caf Confederation Cup winners Raja Casablanca beat Tunisian club Esperance 2-1 at the 20,000 seater Thani Bin Jassim Stadium in Doha, Qatar on Friday night.

 It was a special night in 2022 Fifa World Cup host nation Qatar, who witnessed an important Caf club game played outside the continent of Africa for the first time.